-We had drunk like Romans (with all due respect to any Romans who may read this).
-Late in the night, it was time to go and talk to some NRL LEGENDS.
+We’d drunk like Romans (with all due respect to any Romans reading).
+It was late and time to go and talk to some NRL LEGENDS.

-Last Thursday I was at a Hogs For The Homeless fundraiser at Terry Hills, run by ex-NRL players for Youth Off The Streets by riding their Harley-Davidson’s around country areas (https://www.nswrl.com.au/community/hogs-for-the-homeless/).
+Last Thursday I was at a Hogs For The Homeless fundraiser, run by awesome ex-NRL players like Josh Perry, for Youth Off The Streets.
 A superb charity.

 They don’t come any higher on the “legend” totem pole, than Brad “Freddy” Fittler.
 Most capped player for the Blues, captain of Australia and newly appointed Blues head coach!
-My brother and I, as well as three great blokes from our table (who I hadn’t met before), went up to him for a photo.
+My brother and I, and three blokes from our table, went up for a photo.

-Possibly second only to Freddy, from an obsessed Blues fan’s perspective, is the amazing Danny Buderus.
-A phenomenal player who still looks like he’s been bench-pressing his Harley, not riding it.
+Possibly second only to Freddy, from a Blues fan’s perspective, is the amazing Danny Buderus.
+A phenomenal player who looks like he’s been bench-pressing his Harley, not riding it.

 You know what he said?